upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

 Uploading the Firmware
 ************************

-Once your device is connected, you can choose from multiple firmware options depending on how you plan to use the NPG Lite - including Bluetooth Low Energy (BLE), Serial, Wi-Fi, or even upload your own custom firmware.
+You can choose from multiple firmware options depending on how you plan to use the NPG Lite - including Bluetooth Low Energy (BLE), Serial, Wi-Fi, or even upload your own custom firmware.

 .. tab-set::